qdm12/gluetun/README.md

     1. You can now access xyz:8000 at [localhost:8000](http://localhost:8000) and abc:9000 at [localhost:9000](http://localhost:9000)

-    For more containers, add more `--link pia:xxx` and modify *nginx.conf* accordingly
+    For more containers, add more `--link pia:xxx` and modify the *Caddyfile* accordingly

-    If you want to user a *docker-compose.yml*, use this example:
+    If you want to user a *docker-compose.yml*, you can use this example - **make sure PIA is launched and connected first**:

     ```yml
     version: '3'